 HSBC will provide you with an instant credit card number after approval.
 However, they do not provide your card’s CVV number or expiration date.

-Synchrony has many store cards that offer an instant card number that you can use while you’re in the store.
+Synchrony has many store cards that offer an instant card number that you can use while in the store.

-For PayPal or eBay Mastercards, you can make an online purchase up to $250 via PayPal.
+For PayPal or eBay Mastercards, you can make an online purchase of up to $250 via PayPal.
 Depending on what you would like to charge, this could be a good option for you.

 You’ll only be allowed to spend up to $1,000 with this information, and then you’ll move up to your full balance limit once your physical card arrives in the mail.
-They have a rewards program and there is no annual fee on either of the credit cards you can choose from.
+They have a rewards program, and there is no annual fee on either of the credit cards you can choose from.

 Can you get an instant card number with a store card?

-You can apply online or in-person for store credit cards.
+You can apply online or in person for store credit cards.
 When you apply in person and are approved, you often get a temporary credit card so you can start shopping immediately.

-Take the Target RedCard for example.
+Take the Target RedCard, for example.
 How many times have you been asked, “Would you like to save 5% today by opening a Target RedCard?”
 They want to offer you the incentive to buy more and save more and take advantage of those savings immediately.